-- 1. Out-of-pocket by User (self) or Family,

-- 2. Medicare,

-- 3. Medicaid,

-- 4. Private Insurance,

-- 5. Veterans Administration/CHAMPVA, excluding TRICARE,

-- 6. TRICARE,

-- 7. Other Federal Sources includes Indian Health Service, military treatment facilities, and other care by the federal government,

-- 8. Other State and Local Source includes community and neighborhood clinics, state and local health departments, and state programs other than Medicaid,

-- 9. Workers' Compensation, and - 10.
+- 3. Medicaid, - 4.
+Private Insurance, - 5.
+Veterans Administration/CHAMPVA, excluding TRICARE, - 6.
+TRICARE, - 7.
+Other Federal Sources includes Indian Health Service, military treatment facilities, and other care by the federal government, - 8.
+Other State and Local Source includes community and neighborhood clinics, state and local health departments, and state programs other than Medicaid, - 9.
+Workers' Compensation, and - 10.
 Other Unclassified Sources includes sources such as automobile, homeowner's, and liability insurance, and other miscellaneous or unknown sources.